pwilkins/mc3-handcar-doc/docs/source/objectives.rst

 are objectives that typically must be mastered before attempting to master the current objective.

-Example #1 Finding the beginner objectives or just the beginner ids for the bank
+Example #1 Find the beginner objectives or just the beginner ids for the bank
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 These are just the objectives in the bank that do not have any REQUISITE